Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets and Benchmarks.} We evaluate on two widely used hallucination benchmarks, POPE~\cite{pope} and CHAIR~\cite{chair}, built on MS~COCO.
-For further evaluation, we choose MMHal-Bench~\cite{mmhal}.
+We evaluate our method on both hallucination benchmarks and general multimodal benchmarks.
+For hallucination evaluation, we consider object-level and attribute-level settings.
+Specifically, we use POPE~\cite{pope} and CHAIR~\cite{chair}, both built on MS COCO, for object-level hallucination, and MMHal-Bench~\cite{mmhal} for attribute-level hallucination.
 POPE measures binary yes/no object existence, while CHAIR evaluates object hallucinations in free-form captions.
-MMHal-Bench consists of 96 image–question pairs that probe object and attribute-level inconsistencies.
-Model responses' alignment with ground-truth answers is evaluated by GPT-4.
+MMHal-Bench consists of 96 image–question pairs probing both object- and attribute-level inconsistencies, where the alignment between model responses and ground-truth answers is evaluated using GPT-4.
+For broader evaluation beyond hallucination benchmarks, we additionally use MMMU~\cite{yue2023mmmu} and MathVista~\cite{lu2024mathvistaevaluatingmathematicalreasoning}.
+MMMU assesses broad multimodal knowledge and complex visual reasoning, and we follow the standard protocol to report accuracy based on exact match or multiple-choice selection.
+MathVista focuses on visual mathematical reasoning, and we report answer accuracy by comparing model predictions with ground-truth answers, applying appropriate normalization for numerical responses.